Eurasian goshawk: Alternative prey

-In a few cases, northern goshawks have been recorded hunting and killing prey beyond birds and mammals.
+In a few cases, Eurasian goshawks have been recorded hunting and killing prey beyond birds and mammals.
 In some of the warmer drier extensions of their range, reptiles may be available to them to hunt.
-Only one species of snake is recorded from their diet, the small innocuous grass snake (Natrix natrix), at 66 g; however about a half dozen lizards are recorded in their diet, primarily from the Iberian peninsula but also from the Ural mountains and the American southwest.
-The only known location in the northern goshawk's range where reptiles were taken in large numbers was Sierra de Guadarrama, Spain, where the 77 g ocellated lizard (Timon lepidus) was the second most numerous prey species.
+Only one species of snake is recorded from their diet, the small innocuous grass snake (Natrix natrix), at 66 g; however about a half dozen lizards are recorded in their diet, primarily from the Iberian peninsula but also from the Ural mountains.
+The only known location in the Eurasian goshawk's range where reptiles were taken in large numbers was Sierra de Guadarrama, Spain, where the 77 g ocellated lizard (Timon lepidus) was the second most numerous prey species.
 Amphibians are even rarer in the diet, only recorded more than singly in one study each from Spain and from England.
 Fish are similarly rare in the diet, recorded twice each in Bavaria and Belarus.
 A few pellets have included remains of insects, much of which may be ingested incidentally or via the stomachs of birds that they have consumed.
 However, there is some evidence they at times will hunt large ground-dwelling insects such as dung beetles.